Network calculus: Modelling backlog and delay

 In general, the flows are not exactly known, and only some constraints on flows and servers are known (like the maximal number of packet sent on some period, the maximal size of packets, the minimal link bandwidth).
 The aim of network calculus is to compute upper bounds on delay and backlog, based on these constraints.
 To do so, network calculus uses the min-plus algebra.

-Min-plus algebra
+Min-plus Semiring

+Network calculus makes an intensive use on the min-plus semiring (sometimes called min-plus algebra).